Richardaeld/Fat_Racoon_Kitchen/README.md

 + I want to showcase my JS abilities, by:
     + Creating carousel JS logic.
     + Creating pagination JS logic.
-    + Creating validation JS logic, that:
+    + Creating validation JS logic that:
         + Checks character length.
         + Checks for allowable characters.
         + Compares two passwords to be sure they match.
         + Checks for appropriate email suffix.
         + Replace spaces with `_` using a regex.

-+ I want to showcase my MongoDB's (NoSQL database) database abilities, by:
++ I want to showcase my MongoDB's (NoSQL database) database abilities by:
     + Restricting user searches to specific content.
         + (Ex.
 Only allowing users to search for chef name, featured ingredient, and recipe name from the in-app recipe search engine.)
     + Removing non pertinent data sent to the client from the server when applicable.